-- 47. Changes to section 589, 'Strikes in Schools to be Notified,' will be made through the proposed Education and Training Amendment Bill (No.2) and implemented through unions having to give notification in the required timeframe.
-The Bill is intended to be passed by the end of 2025 and members of the public will have the opportunity to provide further feedback on the proposals in this Bill, including the school strike notification proposal, during the Select Committee process, which is expected to be in the second quarter of 2025.
-Regardless of whether option 2 or 3 is chosen, steps to support implementation will be the same. - 48.
-Schools and affected sector groups were informed of the initial consultation through the Ministry's internal communications, such as the school bulletin, Facebook, press releases, and other media.
+47. Changes to section 589, 'Strikes in Schools to be Notified,' will be made through the proposed Education and Training Amendment Bill (No.2) and implemented through unions having to give notification in the required timeframe.
+The Bill is intended to be passed 9(2)(f)(iv) and members of the public will have the opportunity to provide further feedback on the proposals in this Bill, 9(2)(f)(iv)

+.
+Regardless of whether option 2 or 3 is chosen, steps to support implementation will be the same.

+48. Schools and affected sector groups were informed of the initial consultation through the Ministry's internal communications, such as the school bulletin, Facebook, press releases, and other media.
 The Ministry also directly contacted unions and peak bodies to advise them of the upcoming consultation.
 The Ministry will continue to publicise developments through existing channels and follow up with direct communication to unions and schools to ensure that all affected groups are aware of the upcoming changes.